indian-coder-aarush/YantraShiksha/README.md

 - 🚀 **Autograd Engine**: Automatic differentiation for tensor operations, supporting gradients for all core mathematical operations and custom layers
 - 📊 **Tensor Library (`Tanitra`)**: Numpy-based tensor class with support for broadcasting, slicing, matrix multiplication, and a variety of activation and utility functions
-- 🏗️ **Layer API (`Parata`)**: Modular layer classes including dense, input, output, normalization, convolutional, pooling, LSTM, and transformer components
+- 🏗️ **Layer API (`Layer`)**: Modular layer classes including dense, input, output, normalization, convolutional, pooling, LSTM, and transformer components
-- 🤖 **Model API (`Pratirup`)**: Sequential and word embedding models, with easy-to-use training loops and support for custom optimizers
+- 🤖 **Model API (`Model`)**: Sequential and word embedding models, with easy-to-use training loops and support for custom optimizers
 - 🔄 **Transformer Support**: Self-attention, multi-headed attention, and positional encoding layers for building transformer architectures
 - 📚 **Educational Focus**: Clear, readable code with a focus on learning and experimentation
-- ⚡ **High-Performance C++ Backend**: Ganit tensor core for optimized operations
+- ⚡ **High-Performance C++ Backend**: Math tensor core for optimized operations

 ---